MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

-1. A materialized view with backfill option, using `async`:
+1. Create a materialized view with backfill option, using `async`:

     <!-- csl -->
     ```